observablehq/framework/docs/javascript/imports.md

 ## npm imports

-Framework downloads `npm:` imports, as above, from the [npm package registry](https://www.npmjs.com/) via the [jsDelivr CDN](https://www.jsdelivr.com/esm).
+Framework downloads `npm:` imports from the [npm package registry](https://www.npmjs.com/) via the [jsDelivr CDN](https://www.jsdelivr.com/esm).
 Unlike [imports from `node_modules`](#node-imports), you don’t have to install `npm:` imports — just import, and the cloud shall provide. 😌

 By default, npm imports resolve to the latest version of the given package.
 Imported versions are resolved on build, or during preview after you clear your [npm cache](#self-hosting-of-npm-imports) and restart the server.
 To load an earlier or specific version of a package, add a [semver range](https://docs.npmjs.com/about-semantic-versioning).
-For example, to load major version 1 of `canvas-confetti`:
+For example, to load major version 1 of canvas-confetti:

 ```js run=false
 import confetti from "npm:canvas-confetti@1";
 ```

 If the import path is not specified, it defaults to the default entry point is determined by the `package.json`; see [jsDelivr’s GitHub](https://github.com/jsdelivr/jsdelivr/issues/18263) for details.
 To load a different entry point, specify the desired path.
-For example, to load `mime`’s `lite` entry point:
+For example, to load mime’s `lite` entry point:

 ```js run=false
 import mime from "npm:mime/lite";
 ```

-Similarly, to load the file `dist/confetti.module.mjs` from `canvas-confetti`:
+Similarly, to load the file `dist/confetti.module.mjs` from canvas-confetti:

 ```js run=false
 import confetti from "npm:canvas-confetti/dist/confetti.module.mjs";
 ```

-If you’re having difficulty getting an import working, it may help to browse the package and see what files are available as well as what’s exported in the `package.json`.
-You can browse the contents of a published module via jsDelivr; for example, for `canvas-confetti` see <https://cdn.jsdelivr.net/npm/canvas-confetti/>.
+<div class="tip">If you’re having difficulty importing, it may help to browse the package and see what files are available, and what’s exported in the <code>package.json</code>.
+You can browse the contents of a published module via jsDelivr; for example, for canvas-confetti see <a href="https://cdn.jsdelivr.net/npm/canvas-confetti/">https://cdn.jsdelivr.net/npm/canvas-confetti/</a>.</div>

 ### Self-hosting of npm imports